Mitchell Beadman

 23 August 2025, 8:00 PM

-“The by-election presents a timely opportunity to ensure that all candidates are fully informed of the challenges and opportunities facing Kiama LGA and also the wants and needs of our local community."
+“The by-election presents a timely opportunity to ensure that all candidates are fully informed of the challenges and opportunities facing Kiama LGA and the wants and needs of our local community.

 The State Government Advocacy Plan can be viewed on the Kiama Municipal Council website.